-Whilst you may not think a fake liquidator contacting you is something you or a loved one would have any need to worry about The Financial Services Authority (FCA) have warned that 30% of people who have lost money through Investment fraud will also fall victim to a Recovery Room fraud.
+Whilst you may not think a fake liquidator contacting you is something you or a loved one would have any need to worry about The Financial Services Authority (FSA) have warned that 30% of people who have lost money through Investment fraud will also fall victim to a Recovery Room fraud.
 This could see a fake liquidator make an approach to you especially if you have previously made an investment over the telephone.

 Investment scam companies can be forced into liquidation.
 Some of the most recent cases have been companies involved in wine, carbon credits, land, precious metals and diamonds.

 Victims of such companies may only find out their investment was a scam when they learn of the liquidation.
 The victim may receive a letter from the Liquidator, see something on the internet or find out by chance when trying to contact the company for an update.
 Any one of these scenarios can be life shattering and see the victim subjected to another level of scam manipulation known as the ‘Recovery Room Scam’.

 A Recovery Room Scam is a follow up to a lost investment.
 The perpetrators of the original scam will have shared or sold their customers’ personal details within a scam network.
 Victims will now find themselves to be on a list that is circulated around different scam operations.
 These scammers will now be preying on the vulnerability of victims, their anxiety and in some cases desperation to see their investment ‘found’ or returned.